ploomber/doc/doc/apps/vllm.md

 that mimics OpenAI's API; however, you don't have to use it.
 You can also use an http library like `requests`.
 ```

+## Using outlines

+We also support serving [`outlines`](https://github.com/outlines-dev/outlines) via
+vLLM, the `Dockerfile` is slightly different, [you can see the example here.](https://github.com/ploomber/doc/tree/main/examples/docker/vllm-outlines-gpu)